 The Discovery Bible Study Method helps you to read, discover, and apply the Good News (truths) hidden in the stories in the Bible.
-This method is born out of the fact that approximately 70% of the entire Bible is made up of stories.
-That is, this method is based on stories.
+This method is born out of the fact that approximately 70% of the entire Bible is made up of stories, parables included.

 The Discovery Bible Study Method